 Unfortunately, when moving to practical settings there are two obstacles.
-The first is about complexity: \begin{theorem} \pcov\ is NP-hard. \end{theorem} \begin{proof} (Sketch, full proof in App.~\ref{app:np_hard_probcover}) We construct a reduction from an established NP-hard problem (\maxcov, see Def.~\ref{def:maxcov}) to \pcov.
-For the collection of subsets $S=\{S_1,\dots ,S_m\}$, we consider the space $\mathbb R^m$ and a collection of $\delta$-balls $\{B_\delta(x_i)\}_{i=1}^m$ with the special property that for any subset of the balls, their intersection includes at least one unique point (see Lemma~\ref{lem:2}).
-We then assign each $S_i$ to $B_\delta(x_i)$, and each element in $S_i$ is sent to a point in the intersection of all the balls assigned to subsets that contain it.
+The first is complexity: \begin{theorem} \pcov\ is NP-hard. \end{theorem} \begin{proof} (Sketch, see full proof in App.~\ref{app:np_hard_probcover}) We construct a reduction from an established NP-hard problem (\maxcov, see Def.~\ref{def:maxcov}) to \pcov.
+For the collection of subsets $S=\{S_1,\dots ,S_m\}$, we consider the space $\mathbb R^m$ and a collection of $\delta$-balls $\{B_\delta(x_i)\}_{i=1}^m$ with the \emph{exhaustive intersection} property.
+This means that any subset of the balls has at least one point that is contained in all the balls in the subset, but not contained in any other ball (see example in Fig.~\ref{fig:exahustive_intersection}).
+The existence of such a collection of balls in $\R^m$, $\forall m$, is proved in Lemma~\ref{lem:2} (see App.~\ref{app:np_hard_probcover}).
+We then assign each $S_i$ to $B_\delta(x_i)$, and each element in $S_i$ is mapped to a point in the intersection of all the balls assigned to subsets that contain it.
 Each such point then defines a Dirac measure, the normalized sum of which determines a probability distribution on $\mathbb R^m$.
-The selection of $\delta$-balls that is the solution to the \pcov\ can be translated back to a selection of subsets, which is the solution to the original \maxcov\ problem. \end{proof} The second problem is that we are almost always not supplied with the data distribution, and even if we were, the probability computation would most likely be intractable and hard to approximate.
+The selection of $\delta$-balls that is the solution to the \pcov\ can be translated back to a selection of subsets, which is the solution to the original \maxcov\ problem. \end{proof}